maixnor/wu-quartz/content/semester 3/Emotions.md

 	- Emotions = inherently social & complex in their nature
 	- E.g., people derive happiness merely from opportunities to help and give to others with no expectation of concrete gains (Dunn et al 2008, Dunn et al 2011

+## Sensemaking
+> the process by which individuals create meaning in the uncertain or ambiguous situations often found in organizations

+- emotions affect 3 stages of sense making process
+	- help initiate sense making
+	- may influence results by the kind of cognitive processing they trigger
+	- may help inform sense makers of when their new model makes enough sense

+## Emotional labor
+ -

+## Intelligence

+## Emotional contagion

 # Dealing with Emotions